matt-harvey/dailycashmanager/user_guide/Budgeting.rst

 another contains a shortfall.
 If this occurs, you should review the budget items in each envelope to see whether the ongoing daily allocations to each are adequate, or inadequate, and edit these as required.
-However, as a one-off measure, you may want to reallocate funds from one envelope to another.
-This should be done sparingly - after all, if you always shift money around to wherever it is required to wherever you want it, you will defeat the purpose of budgeting entirely - but sometimes it does make sense to do this.
+However, as a one-off measure, you can reallocate funds from one envelope to another.
+This should be done sparingly - after all, if you always shift money around to wherever you want it whenever you want it, you will defeat the purpose of envelope budgeting entirely - but sometimes it does make sense to do this.

 To shift money between envelopes, select *New envelope transfer* from the *New* menu at the top of the main window.
 Enter the amount you want to transfer;